defanator/mod_aclr2/README.md

 ## NGINX configuration

-The configuration relies on the fact that `mod_aclr2` **requires** the `X-Accel-Internal` header field to be present.
+The configuration relies on the fact that `mod_aclr2` **requires** the `X-Accel-Internal` request header field to be present.

+It is very important to transfer a real client IP address to Apache for correct logging, permission checks, etc. You can use the special header field `X-Real-IP` as shown below along with the module [`mod_rpaf`](http://stderr.net/apache/rpaf) to make this work.

  1. Proxy configuration:

         location / {
             proxy_pass http://127.0.0.1:80;
+            proxy_set_header X-Real-IP $remote_addr;
             proxy_set_header X-Accel-Internal /int;
             proxy_set_header Host $host;
         }